 Temperature: 97.8 to 99.1 degrees Fahrenheit or 38 to 38.5 degrees Celsius.

-Keep in mind that these ranges are normal for the adult population.
+Keep in mind that these ranges are typical for the adult population.
 A health worker will also look at normal levels for the patient.
-In some of the patients the values mentioned above vary slightly.
+In some of the patients, the values mentioned above vary slightly.

 For example, a softball player may have a slower heart rate.
 This is due to the athletic conditioning that the softball player has achieved.
-The heart is a muscle, and it has learned to function at a lower rate.
+The heart is a muscle that has learned to function at a lower rate.

-The vital signs can provide the information that the health professional needs to attend to the needs of the patient.
+The vital signs can provide the information the health professional needs to attend to the patient’s needs.

 The alteration of the vital signs in a patient can indicate an acute or chronic medical problem.
-The more out of the norm the vital signs are usually indicates a sicker patient.
+The more out of the norm, the more critical characters usually mean a sicker patient.

 If possible, vital signs should not be taken at least 5 minutes after the patient enters the room.
 This is to avoid getting a reading that is altered due to activity.

-Of course, if the patient is very ill, this may not be feasible.
+Of course, this may not be feasible if the patient is very ill.

 The patient must sit down when taking his vital signs.
 Take a moment to look at the patient.
-If the patient is anxious or in pain this can cause alterations of the vital signs.
+If the patient is anxious or in pain, this can cause alterations in the vital signs.

-The order of taking the different vital signs is not important in a non-emergency medical situation.
+The order of taking the different vital signs is not essential in a non-emergency medical situation.

 Taking the temperature

-Usually, in a patient who is not critical, the health worker will first take the patient’s temperature, which is a measure of how the body generates and removes heat.
+Usually, in a patient who is not critical, the health worker will first take the patient’s temperature, which measures how the body generates and removes heat.
 There are several different ways to measure the temperature in a patient.

 Oral: A thermometer is placed under the tongue in the patient’s mouth.
-The temperature is measured with a glass thermometer that is read visually or with an electronic device that provides a digital reading.
+The temperature is measured with a glass thermometer read visually or with an electronic device that provides a digital reading.

 Patients should not eat or drink anything before the measurement.
 If you use a glass thermometer, make sure it is clean and shake the thermometer to get the mercury level below 95 degrees.

 Anal: When using a glass or digital thermometer, health professionals will lubricate the thermometer and place it in the patient’s anus approximately 1 inch.
-Keep in mind that the anal reading will be a higher degree because it is higher than the temperature.
-So if the reading is 99.0, the recorded temperature would be 98.0.
+Keep in mind that the anal reading will be higher because it is higher than the temperature.
+So if the task is 99.0, the recorded temperature would be 98.0.
 This is the preferred method to take the child’s temperature.

 Axillary: The health professional places a digital or glass thermometer under the patient’s arm.
-Note that the axillary reading will be 1 degree lower because it is not a reading of the temperature near the center of the body.
-So if the reading is 97.0, the recorded temperature would be 98.0.
+Note that the axillary reading will be 1 degree lower because it is not a reading of the temperature near the body’s center.
+So if the task is 97.0, the recorded temperature would be 98.0.

-Tympanum: For this reading, a special thermometer is inserted into the patient’s ear.
-These are electronic, so the unit will beep when the reading is complete.
+Tympanum: A special thermometer is inserted into the patient’s ear for this reading.
+These are electronic, so the unit will beep when the task is complete.